Kord-Extensions/kord-extensions/docs/docs/concepts/bot.md

 Lifecycle Function        | Description :------------------------ | :----------
-afterExtensionsAdded      | Lambdas registered here are called after all the extensions specified in the `extensions` builder above have been registered afterKoinCreated          | Lambdas registered here are called as part of the bot's initialisation process, after the Koin context has been created beforeExtensionsAdded     | Lambdas registered here are called before all the extensions specified in the `extensions` builder above have been registered beforeStart               | Lambdas registered here are called just before the bot tries to connect to Discord created                   | Lambdas registered here are called just after the `ExtensibleBot` object has been created, before it's been set up extensionAdded            | Lambdas registered here are called every time an extension is added successfully, with the extension object as a parameter
+afterExtensionsAdded      | Lambdas registered here are called after all the extensions specified in the `extensions` builder above have been registered afterKoinSetup            | Lambdas registered here are called just after Koin has been set up - you can register overriding modules here via `loadModule {}` beforeExtensionsAdded     | Lambdas registered here are called before all the extensions specified in the `extensions` builder above have been registered beforeKoinSetup           | Lambdas registered here are called just before Koin is set up, right after the `startKoin` call - you can register modules early here via `loadModule {}` beforeStart               | Lambdas registered here are called just before the bot tries to connect to Discord created                   | Lambdas registered here are called just after the `ExtensibleBot` object has been created, before it's been set up extensionAdded            | Lambdas registered here are called every time an extension is added successfully, with the extension object as a parameter